matt-handy/TheAllCommander/README.md

 NOTE: Mvn test will run tests of the HTTPS server, so there must be a keystore file to ensure that certificates can load before all build tests will pass

 2) TheAllCommander is set up as a maven project, so a simple "mvn install -DskipTests" will build the project and resolve all dependencies in the the "target" folder.
+NOTE: if mvn is run to execute unit tests, both TheAllCommander and the sample HTTPS daemon will be started.
+For this to happen, the keystore MUST be generated and available.

 3) execCentral.bat is a script which will launch TheAllCommander server using, by default, the configuration file config/test.properties.
 Please modify this configuration file with the desired configurations, or update the script to point to a custom configuration file.